2013 NCAA Division I women's soccer tournament

 The 2013 NCAA Division I women's soccer tournament (also known as the 2013 Women's College Cup) was the 32nd annual single-elimination tournament to determine the national champion of NCAA Division I women's collegiate soccer.
 The semifinals and championship game were played at WakeMed Soccer Park in Cary, North Carolina from December 6–8, 2013 while the preceding rounds were played at various sites across the country from November 15–30.

 UCLA defeated Florida State in the final, 1–0 (in overtime), to win their first national title.
 The Bruins (22–1–3) were coached by Amanda Cromwell.

 The most outstanding offensive player was Jamia Fields from Florida State, and the most outstanding defensive player was Ally Courtnall from UCLA.
 Fields and Courtnall, alongside nine other players, were named to the All-Tournament team.

 The tournament's leading scorer, with 5 goals and 1 assist, was Makenzy Doniak from Virginia.

 Qualification

-All Division I women's soccer programs were eligible to qualify for the tournament.
+All NCAA Division I women's soccer programs were eligible to qualify for the tournament.
 The tournament field remained fixed at 64 teams.